Islamic Society of Boston: Building project

 In 1999, ISB purchased land from the Boston Redevelopment Authority to build an Islamic community center, near the campus of Roxbury Community College.
 The deal was supported by Boston mayor Thomas Menino.
 The ISB agreed to compensate the city for some of the cost of the land through community service by donating books to and sponsoring lectures about Islam for the college, as well as a 10-year agreement to maintain local parks; in exchange they were able to purchase land valued at $401,187 for $175,000.
 The project broke ground in 2003.
 The building project was surrounded by controversy, such as concerns about the land purchase deal and the city employee who negotiated the deal was also an ISB member and fundraiser.
 The "David Project", a right-leaning advocacy group began a campaign against the project and filed a lawsuit against the city of Boston.
 Some Jewish groups were critical of the ISB, while other Jews launched a website to support the mosque.
-Issues related to the legality of the sale and the public's access to information surrounding the sale were the subject of two lawsuits, both of which have failed.

 The facility can accommodate 3000 individuals in its sanctuary, includes an Islamic school for children, an Islamic library, a morgue with burial preparation facilities, administrative offices, a media center, store, a women's gymnasium, a kitchen, a hall for events, and an underground parking garage.
 Opening events included an interfaith breakfast with appearances by Boston mayor Thomas Menino and the local heads of many Christian denominations, as well as a Muslim congressional representative.